Log Analytics tutorial

 - Load, export, and copy queries and results

-This tutorial uses features of Log Analytics to build and run a query instead of working with the query itself.
-You'll leverage Log Analytics features to build one query and use another example query.
-When you're ready to learn the syntax of queries and start directly editing the query itself, go through the Kusto Query Language tutorial.
-That tutorial walks through several example queries that you can edit and run in Log Analytics, leveraging several of the features that you'll learn in this tutorial.
+In this tutorial, you'll use Log Analytics features to build one query and use another example query.
+When you're ready to learn the syntax of queries and start directly editing the query itself, read the Kusto Query Language tutorial.
+That tutorial walks through example queries that you can edit and run in Log Analytics.
+It uses several of the features that you'll learn in this tutorial.

-This tutorial uses the Log Analytics demo environment, which includes plenty of sample data supporting the sample queries.
-You can also use your own Azure subscription, but you may not have data in the same tables.
+This tutorial uses the Log Analytics demo environment, which includes plenty of sample data that supports the sample queries.
+You can also use your own Azure subscription, but you might not have data in the same tables.

 Open Log Analytics

-Open the Log Analytics demo environment or select Logs from the Azure Monitor menu in your subscription.
-This will set the initial scope to a Log Analytics workspace meaning that your query will select from all data in that workspace.
+Open the Log Analytics demo environment, or select Logs from the Azure Monitor menu in your subscription.
+This step will set the initial scope to a Log Analytics workspace, so that your query will select from all data in that workspace.
 If you select Logs from an Azure resource's menu, the scope is set to only records from that resource.
-See Log query scope for details about the scope.
+For details about the scope, see Log query scope.

-You can view the scope in the top left corner of the screen.
-If you're using your own environment, you'll see an option to select a different scope, but this option isn't available in the demo environment.
+You can view the scope in the upper-left corner of the screen.
+If you're using your own environment, you'll see an option to select a different scope.
+This option isn't available in the demo environment.

-The left side of the screen includes the Tables tab which allows you to inspect the tables that are available in the current scope.
-These are grouped by Solution by default, but you change their grouping or filter them.
+The left side of the screen includes the Tables tab, where you can inspect the tables that are available in the current scope.
+These tables are grouped by Solution by default, but you can change their grouping or filter them.

-Expand the Log Management solution and locate the AzureActivity table.
-You can expand the table to view its schema, or hover over its name to show additional information about it.
+Expand the Log Management solution and locate the AppRequests table.
+You can expand the table to view its schema, or hover over its name to show more information about it.

-Click Learn more to go to the table reference that documents each table and its columns.
-Click Preview data to have a quick look at a few recent records in the table.
-This can be useful to ensure that this is the data that you're expecting before you actually run a query with it.
+Select the link below Useful links to go to the table reference that documents each table and its columns.
+Select Preview data to have a quick look at a few recent records in the table.
+This preview can be useful to ensure that this is the data that you're expecting before you run a query with it.

 Write a query

-Let's go ahead and write a query using the AzureActivity table.
+Let's write a query by using the AppRequests table.
 Double-click its name to add it to the query window.
-You can also type directly in the window and even get intellisense that will help complete the names of tables in the current scope and KQL commands.
+You can also type directly in the window.
+You can even get IntelliSense that will help complete the names of tables in the current scope and Kusto Query Language (KQL) commands.

 This is the simplest query that we can write.
 It just returns all the records in a table.
-Run it by clicking the Run button or by pressing Shift+Enter with the cursor positioned anywhere in the query text.
+Run it by selecting the Run button or by selecting Shift+Enter with the cursor positioned anywhere in the query text.

 You can see that we do have results.
-The number of records returned by the query is displayed in the bottom right corner.
+The number of records that the query has returned appears in the lower-right corner.

 Multiple query conditions

 Let's reduce our results further by adding another filter condition.
 A query can include any number of filters to target exactly the set of records that you want.
-Select Success under ActivityStatusValue and click Apply & Run.
+Select Get Home/Index under Name, and then select Apply & Run.

 In addition to helping you write and run queries, Log Analytics provides features for working with the results.
 Start by expanding a record to view the values for all of its columns.

-Click on the name of any column to sort the results by that column.
-Click on the filter icon next to it to provide a filter condition.
-This is similar to adding a filter condition to the query itself except that this filter is cleared if the query is run again.
+Select the name of any column to sort the results by that column.
+Select the filter icon next to it to provide a filter condition.
+This is similar to adding a filter condition to the query itself, except that this filter is cleared if the query is run again.
 Use this method if you want to quickly analyze a set of records as part of interactive analysis.

-For example, set a filter on the CallerIpAddress column to limit the records to a single caller.
+For example, set a filter on the DurationMs column to limit the records to those that took more than 150 milliseconds.

 Work with charts

-Let's have a look at a query that uses numerical data that we can view in a chart.
+Let's look at a query that uses numerical data that we can view in a chart.
 Instead of building a query, we'll select an example query.

-Click on Queries in the left pane.
+Select Queries on the left pane.
 This pane includes example queries that you can add to the query window.
-If you're using your own workspace, you should have a variety of queries in multiple categories, but if you're using the demo environment, you may only see a single Log Analytics workspaces category.
+If you're using your own workspace, you should have various queries in multiple categories.
+If you're using the demo environment, you might see only a single Log Analytics workspaces category.
 Expand that to view the queries in the category.

-Click on the query called Request Count by ResponseCode.
-This will add the query to the query window.
+Select the query called Function Error rate in the Applications category.
+This step adds the query to the query window.
 Notice that the new query is separated from the other by a blank line.
-A query in KQL ends when it encounters a blank line, so these are seen as separate queries.
+A query in KQL ends when it encounters a blank line, so these are considered separate queries.

 The current query is the one that the cursor is positioned on.
-You can see that the first query is highlighted indicating it's the current query.
-Click anywhere in the new query to select it and then click the Run button to run it.
+You can see that the first query is highlighted, indicating that it's the current query.
+Click anywhere in the new query to select it, and then select the Run button to run it.

-Notice that this output is a chart instead of a table like the last query.
-That's because the example query uses a render command at the end.
-Notice that there are various options for working with the chart such as changing it to another type.
+To view the results in a graph, select Chart on the results pane.
+Notice that there are various options for working with the chart, such as changing it to another type.